 Formal City Council Meetings

-The city council takes official action at "formal" council meetings, held Wednesdays at 3:00 p.m. in the City Council Chambers, 200 West Jefferson.
+The city council takes official action at "formal" council meetings, generally held on Wednesdays at 3:00 p.m. in the City Council Chambers, 200 West Jefferson.
 Ordinances and resolutions, the laws of Phoenix, and formal actions are officially enacted or rejected at these meetings.

 Although the city council formal agenda is subject to change, all changes to the printed agenda are available 24 hours prior to the meeting.
 In an emergency, additional items also may be "added-on" to the printed agenda up to 24 hours prior to the formal meeting.
-It is preferred that items be planned in advance for placement on the printed agenda, which allows the public and the council sufficient time to review and agenda item.

 Special city council meetings may be called by the mayor or by any three council members.
 A meeting notice is officially posted in compliance with the Arizona Open Meeting Law.

-If you have an individual problem involving the city, you are encouraged to contact your district council member at 602-262-7029 or the City Manager's Office at 602-262-4449.
+If you have an individual concern involving the city, you are encouraged to contact your district council member at 602-262-7029 or the City Manager's Office at 602-262-4449.
 To reach the Mayor's Office, call 602-262-7111.
 We will do everything possible to be responsive to your individual requests.

 Guidelines for being heard